-Community Supplies Pros and Cons
+Community Supplies Pros

 - At the beginning of the school year, some students arrive to school without supplies for various reasons.
 Community supplies mask the have and have-nots.